Colorado clerk gets primary recount after raising $250,000

 Peters was defeated in the GOP primary by Pam Anderson, a former Jefferson County clerk who has criticized Trump’s election lies.

-Peters faces several felony charges for her alleged role on accusations of breaking into her county’s election system in search of proof of the conspiracy theories spun by former President Donald Trump after his 2020 election loss.
+Peters faces several felony charges for her alleged role in breaking into her county’s election system in search of proof of the conspiracy theories spun by former President Donald Trump after his 2020 election loss.

-Peters and her chief deputy, Belinda Knisley, are charged with allowing a copy of a hard drive to be made during an update of election equipment in May 2021.

-Peters and Knisley have denied wrongdoing and Peters has called the charges politically motivated.
+She denies she did anything illegal and contends the charges are political retribution for revealing data that exposes election fraud.

 A judge prohibited Peters from overseeing last year’s and this year’s local elections in Mesa County, a western region of the state that is largely rural and heavily Republican.